sanjeet1999/digimart_frontend/user_stories.md

 ## 📌 Buyer User Stories – DigiMart Platform

+### Account & Authentication
 - Buyer can sign up using email and password (no OTP required).
+- Buyer can log in securely using verified credentials.
 - Buyer can edit and update personal information in their profile.

-- Buyer can log in securely using verified credentials.
+### Product Browsing & Search
 - Buyer can view a list of digital products with search and filter options.
 - Buyer can navigate through products using pagination controls (next, previous, page numbers).
 - Buyer can choose how many products to display per page (10, 20, 50 items).
 - Buyer can sort products by price, date, rating, or popularity.
 - Buyer can search for products by name, description, or category.

+### Cart Management
+- Buyer can add digital products to their shopping cart for later purchase.
-- Buyer can add or remove multiple digital products from the cart.
+- Buyer can remove products from their cart individually or clear the entire cart.
+- Buyer can view their cart contents with product details, prices, and total cost.
+- Buyer can update product quantities in their cart (if applicable for bundled products).
+- Buyer can save products to cart and continue shopping without losing cart items.
+- Buyer can view cart summary including subtotal, taxes, and final total.
+- Buyer can buy all products in their cart in a single transaction.
+- Buyer can selectively purchase specific products from their cart while keeping others.
+- Buyer can save their cart for later and return to complete the purchase.

+### Address Management & Purchase for Others
+- Buyer can manage multiple email addresses in their address management system.
+- Buyer can add, edit, and delete email addresses for purchase recipients.
+- Buyer can purchase products for themselves or for someone else using saved email addresses.
+- Buyer can select recipient email address during checkout process.
+- Buyer must verify recipient email address with OTP before completing purchase for others and for himself as well since we have not verified his email as well during signup.

+### Purchase & Payment
 - Buyer must verify their email with OTP before making any purchase.
 - Buyer can make payments and instantly access digital products after OTP verification.
 - Buyer can download purchased products immediately after payment.
+- Buyer receives email confirmation and access link after each purchase.

+### Reviews & Feedback
 - Buyer can rate and review products after logging in.
 - Buyer can give star ratings and upload review images (stored in S3 bucket).

-- Buyer can add and verify multiple email addresses or phone numbers.
-- Buyer can bookmark or wishlist products for future purchases.
+### Order Management
 - Buyer can view their entire order history with download access.
-- Buyer receives email confirmation and access link after each purchase.
+- Buyer can view purchase history for products bought for themselves and others.